m-deimel/kmos/doc/source/topic_guides/temporal_acceleration.rst

 See the example model `render_co_oxidation_ruo2_processes_paired.py` from the examples folder for an example.

-To enable acceleration, compile with the command: `kmos export model.xml -t` or if using the backend for lateral interactions: `kmos export model.xml -b lat_int -t`.
+To enable acceleration, compile with the command: `kmos export model.xml -t`. or if using the backend for lateral interactions: `kmos export model.xml -b lat_int -t`.
+Use `kmos export model.xml -b otf -t` for the on the fly backend.

 The model has four adjustable parameters (c.f. article):